NREL/cloud-tools/README.md

 - **This script will open a new browser window or tab.** This is currently mandatory for the AD SAML authentication protocol.
 - **This script has only been tested on macOS.**

 Python script to automatically create an AWS SSO login token and generate ~/.aws/config file with user's SSO roles.
-This will also optionally generate ~/.aws/credentials for third-party AWS tools.

 Invoke with python: